naorlivne/webhook_auth_poc/README.md

 * a "Bob" container which acts as the receiver API
 * a "Eve" container which acts as an attacker and tries to impersonate "alice" webhook url (which will fail) + a backend redis DB container

-start it by running `docker-compose up` then you can:
+start it by running first cloning the repo then running from the repo root folder `docker-compose up` and then you can:

 * connect to the /example API endpoint of alice on port 5000 and see that it works by going to `http://127.0.0.1:5000/example` which will reply to you with `{"allowed": true}`
 * connect to the /example API of eve on port 5001 and see that it works by going to `http://127.0.0.1:5001/example` which will reply to you with `{"allowed": false}`